rdkcentral/Dobby/rdkPlugins/Storage/README.md

     }
 }
 ```
+The Storage plugin will only create one loop device for a given source file.
+If multiple containers share
+the same source file, then the Storage plugin will bind mount the same loop device into the different containers.
+Thus, they share the same private storage.

 ### Dynamic Mounts
 Add the following section to your OCI runtime configuration `config.json` file to create dynamic mount.